envoyproxy/gateway/site/content/en/v1.0.0/user/traffic/grpc-routing.md

 kubectl apply -f https://raw.githubusercontent.com/envoyproxy/gateway/latest/examples/kubernetes/grpc-routing.yaml
 ```

-The manifest installs a [GatewayClass][], [Gateway][], a Deployment, a Service, and a GRPCRoute resource.
+The manifest installs a [GatewayClass](https://gateway-api.sigs.k8s.io/api-types/gatewayclass/), [Gateway](https://gateway-api.sigs.k8s.io/api-types/gateway/), a Deployment, a Service, and a GRPCRoute resource.
 The GatewayClass is a cluster-scoped resource that represents a class of Gateways that can be instantiated.

-__Note:__ Envoy Gateway is configured by default to manage a GatewayClass with
+**Note:** Envoy Gateway is configured by default to manage a GatewayClass with `controllerName: gateway.envoyproxy.io/gatewayclass-controller`.
-`controllerName: gateway.envoyproxy.io/gatewayclass-controller`.

 ## Verification